CEP-Comwell/proxmox_addons/README.md

 * The subtask ensures the tap interface is up, adds an ingress qdisc to the tap interface, checks if a `tc` mirror filter already exists, and adds a `tc` mirror filter to mirror traffic to the mirror target.
 * The subtask also displays active `tc` filters on the tap interface.

-Let me know if this revised summary accurately reflects the current state of your playbook!

 ---

 ## 📦 Features